 Welcome to this week's blog!
-It's all about MERV and our filters.
+It's all about MERV ratings and our filters.

 As you may know, we at Second Nature offer a selection of three differently rated air filters: Our Essential (MERV 8), Essential+ (MERV 10), and Health Shield (MERV 13).
 So, which one is right for you?

 As you try to make this decision, you'll need to answer several important questions: What if I have allergies?
 How different is each MERV rating?
 What's the best filter if I have a pet?
 Will any of these filters make my HVAC system work less efficiently?
 Who got sent home on The Bachelorette last week?

 In this week's blog, we have the answers to all of these questions and so much more.
 Don't be MERVous.
 After you finish reading, we guarantee you'll know what you need to know about MERV ratings so you can make an informed decision.

 To kick things off, we'll give you a basic rundown of everything MERV.

 MERV, otherwise known as Minimum Efficiency Reporting Value, is a system used to evaluate the efficiency of an air filter based on how effective it is at catching particles of varying sizes.
 Basically, the higher the MERV rating, the higher the air filtration capabilities of a particular filter.

 Well, MERV ratings range from 1 to 20, with 1 being the lowest level of filtration, and 20 being the highest.
 Filters that are MERV 16 through 20 are usually only found in hospitals, cleanrooms, and nuclear power plants.
-The home air filters you're looking for are rated anywhere between MERV 5 and 13.
-We, however, do not endorse any filter that is lower than a MERV 8, and filters below MERV 5?
+The home air filters you're looking for have a MERV rating anywhere between MERV 5 and 13.
+We, however, do not endorse any filter that has a MERV rating lower than a MERV 8, and filters below MERV 5?
 We don't even talk about those.

 Filters rated below a MERV 5 are basically the wet socks of air filters.
 Please don't use them and embarrass your air return like that.
 Your indoor air quality deserves better.